AllenCompSci/Musical-Guacamole/README.md

 @learned about "tiled" program, tile sets, setting them with properties from Chris and Zach. looked at the overstory github code on implementation to check properties to get wall collision.

 $worked on end screen, fixed hitboxes, started working on layering to set up field of view

+## Week 8

+@Tried to create map in tiled and do collision